jlinoff/pam/PROPOSAL.md

 - **9a — tamper evidence.** A hash inside `meta`.
 No format change, no migration, backward compatible.
 Could ship in any release.
 - **9b — authenticated encryption.** AES-GCM.
-Breaks the file format, and the warning below applies to it in full.
+Breaks the file format, and the warning below applies to it in full. **Reassessed:** 9a already detects tampering essentially completely, so 9b is no longer treated as a necessary sequel.
+See the reassessment below.

 > ## ⚠ 9b IS A BREAKING CHANGE TO THE FILE FORMAT
 >